Orckestra/BetterRetail/README.md

 - parameters.**int2**.json
 - parameters.**int2**.local.json

-Such configurations with keywords are to be used and have the highest priority only if deployed by passing the `-env=int2` param and argument, [more about deploying here](#deploy).
+Such configurations with keywords are to be used and have the highest priority only if deployed by passing the `--env=int2` param and argument, [more about deploying, below](#deploy).

 The typical configuration file has the following params:
   - `ocs-cm-hostName` - environment hostname